dan-collins/danjcollins-academic/content/post/leveraging-concurrency-channels-and-wait-groups-in-go-to-handle-queries-on-multiple-databases/index.md

 1. **Concurrency**

    One of the most important things was that this had to be fast.
 I didn't want the data merge that I was doing to take 20 minutes to run.
-In order to get that much data quickly, I relied on Go's great concurrency go
+In order to get that much data quickly, I relied on Go's great concurrency goroutine functionality.
+2. **Channels**

+   When you use concurrency in Go, you have to be careful to use the right data structures.
+Channels are great ways to safely persist data among all the concurrent goroutines that are running.
+Buffered channels also help to be used like a semaphore concept to limit the total number of concurrent goroutines that can run at a time.
+3. **Error Groups**

+   When you work concurrently, errors can be hard to manage because there are many isolated tasks being completed that are not necessarily related.
+Go luckily has a nice Error Group (<https://pkg.go.dev/golang.org/x/sync/errgroup>) library for managing errors that occur in these concurrent processes.